Curious to know why I love Chinese Medicine and Acupuncture so much?

 - The Lungs and Large Intestine are related to the Metal Element.

 - The metal element is about Value.
 Think about the value of minerals and all things refined in the earth (i.e. gold and diamonds).
 It is the refinement of our earthly experience.
 This phase is the death phase, it is where we let go via the Large Intestine of what is no longer valuable to us so that new life can be breathed into us via the Lungs so we are prepared for a new cycle of life to emerge.

 - Our relationship to our own value is connected to this Element.

 - The Spleen and Stomach are related to the Earth Element

 - A strong earth element creates integrity within the whole system.
 It is the hub with which the rest of the body circles around.
-It is the considered the middle of the body, it takes in and processes food and creates Qi, Blood and Flesh.
-Our physical body is the vehicle with which our purpose, passion and potential are earthed.
+It is considered the middle of the body, it takes in and processes food and creates Qi, Blood, and Flesh.
+Our physical body is the vehicle with which our purpose, passion, and potential are earthed.

 - When we are interpreting life as burdensome rather than nourishing it is common for digestive issues to manifest.

 This is just the beginning.
-What unfolds is a wild, beautiful and integrated system that honours an individual’s unique physiology and experience.
+What unfolds is a wild, beautiful and integrated system that honors an individual’s unique physiology and experience.

 See you on the wild side.